jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 One common grip for this shape is `x421xx`, and another is to play the root at the top with the treble triad `xx213x`.
-Sometimes it's also useful to grip it with `xx2134`.
+Sometimes it's also useful to grip it with `xx2134` or even `xx1x23`.

 To practice this shape,
 play the same harmonized chords as when practicing the C minor shape,